 - (A) real estate transactions;

 - (B) chattel and goods transactions;

 - (C) bond, share, and commodity transactions;

 - (D) banking transactions;

 - (E) business operating transactions;

 - (F) insurance transactions;

 - (G) estate transactions;

 - (H) claims and litigation;

 - (I) personal relationships and affairs;

 - (J) benefits from military service;

 - (K) health care billing and payment matters; records, reports, and statements;

 - (L) retirement benefit transactions;

-- (M) making gifts to my spouse, children and more remote descendants, and parents, not to exceed, for each donee, the annual federal gift tax exclusion amount pursuant to the Internal Revenue Code.
-For gifts to my children and more remote descendants, and parents, the maximum amount of the gift to each donee shall not exceed twice the gift tax exclusion amount, if my spouse agrees to split gift treatment pursuant to the Internal Revenue Code; (For all other gifts, use section 12, "Authorization to Make Major Gifts");
+- (M) making gifts to my spouse, children and more remote descendants, and parents, not to exceed, for each donee, the annual federal gift tax exclusion amount pursuant to section 2503(b) of the Internal Revenue Code.
+For gifts to my children and more remote descendants, and parents, the maximum amount of the gift to each donee shall not exceed twice the gift tax exclusion amount, if my spouse agrees to split gift treatment pursuant to section 2513 of the Internal Revenue Code;

 - (N) tax matters;

 - (O) all other matters;

-- (P) full and unqualified authority to my agent(s) to delegate any or all of the foregoing powers to any person or persons whom my agent(s) shall select;
+- (P) full and unqualified authority to my attorney(s)-in-fact to delegate any or all of the foregoing powers to any person or persons whom my attorney(s)-in-fact shall select;

 - (Q) EACH of the matters identified by the following letters:

 .
-You need not

-initial any other lines if you initial line (Q).
+You need not initial any other lines if you initial line (Q).